iamdtang/skaterdav85.github.io/teaching/2019/labs/laravel-3.md

 1. Create a relationship between an invoice and invoice items such that all invoice items for an invoice can be accessed through an `items` property off of an invoice object.
 1. Create a relationship between an invoice and invoice items such that the invoice can be accessed from an invoice item object through an `invoice` property.

+__NOTE:__ The primary key in the `invoice_items` table is NOT `InvoiceItemId` as you might expect.
+The primary key of `invoice_items` is actually `InvoiceLineId`.
+If you open up the database in SQLite from the command line, (see [this page](/tutorials/sqlite) if you forgot), you will see that.
+This is pertinent to the last 2 questions.

 ## Submission

 Send an email to me and the TA with the link to your GitHub Gist.
 Please use the subject line __ITP 405 Lab Submission - Laravel 3__.